sdthomas91/brain-trainer/README.md

 ## Known Bugs

 1. Music Toggle - The function itself works fine, however it causes issues in the console when added to the script.js file.
 I had assumed that the issue lay with the fact that the script was running before DOM had loaded.
 I tried using the DOMContentLoaded eventListener but this did not help.
 For now, the script runs fine as long as it is inserted straight into the html files.
-Not ideal, and a fix will be included in future developments.
+Not ideal, and a fix will be included in future developments. ----- UPDATE ----- used new logic that meant the code would only run if the elements were present on the page.
+This meant that I was able to include all scripts in the script.js file and code ran smoothly regardless of page.
+2.
+3. Music Playing - there is a slight issue with the autoplay function in that it doesn't always play on page refresh.
+Fresh page load, or page load from clicking the link is usually successful.
+Look over a number of articles and tutorials but it would seem the setup is correct.
+Will need to be rectified in a later version.
+For now the toggle works and the music plays more often than it does not.
+Does not interfere with gameplay so not a major bug.

 ## User Experience (UX)